Pahlavi Crown

-The Pahlavi Crown (تاج پهلوی) was the coronation crown used during the Pahlavi dynasty (1925–1979).
-It is held amongst the Iranian crown jewels by the current government of Iran.
+The Pahlavi Crown (تاج پهلوی) was the Iranian coronation crown used during the Pahlavi era (1925–1979).
+It is held amongst the Iranian National Jewels by the government of Iran.

 Background

 Following the ascension of the Pahlavi dynasty in 1925, Reza Shah ordered a group of Iranian jewelers, under the supervision of Haj Serajeddin Javaheri, to create a new crown to replace the Kiani Crown, which had been used by the Qajar dynasty.
-Inspiration for the new design was drawn from paintings and historical references to crowns used during the Sassanid Empire, which had ruled Persia from 224 to 651 AD.
+Inspiration for the new design was drawn from paintings and historical references to crowns used during the Sasanian era from 224 to 651 AD.

 The Pahlavi Crown was commissioned and first used for the coronation of Reza Shah on 25 April 1926.
-It was used for the last time during the coronation of his son and successor Mohammad Reza Shah Pahlavi on 26 October 1967.
-The crown is currently on display with the rest of the Iranian Crown Jewels at the Treasury of National Jewels in Tehran.
+It was used for the last time during the coronation of his son and successor Mohammad Reza Pahlavi on 26 October 1967.
+The crown is currently on display with the rest of the Iranian National Jewels at the Treasury of National Jewels in Tehran.

 Although the Pahlavi Crown was not assembled until the early 20th century, the stones used in its production, as per tradition, were selected from the thousands of loose stones already in the Iranian Imperial Treasury.